 The Zoo covers 40 acres and the path through the Zoo is a bit over one mile long.
 The average length of stay is three hours.
 Should you require a wheelchair to enjoy the Zoo, they are available at the rental kiosk located at the main entrance.

-Manual wheelchairs are available on a first-come, first-served basis for a $5 fee, plus a cash-only deposit of $10 (refunded upon return of the wheelchair).
+Manual wheelchairs are available on a first-come, first-served basis for $5.

 An EZ Cart automated wheelchair is also available for rental by reservation.
 Please contact the Admissions Department at (401) 941-4998 at least 48 hours in advance of your visit to reserve the EZ Cart.
-The rental fee is $25, plus a cash-only deposit of $5 (refunded upon return of the EZ Cart).
+The rental fee is $25.